GaloisInc/saw-script/doc/tutorial/tutorial.md

 Cross-Language Proofs
 ---------------------

+TODO: introduce new functions

 We can implement the FFS algorithm in Java with code almost identical to the C version.

-The reference version (in `code/FFS.java`) uses a loop, like the C
+The reference version (in `FFS.java`) uses a loop, like the C version:
-version:

 ``` {.java}
 $include 2-10 code/FFS.java